We often assume that being an accredited investor equates to being a sophisticated investor, but...

-The process usually takes 3 or 4 months.
+EB-5 Visa project business planning process usually takes 3 or 4 months.
 A little longer than one would think to have everybody's work completed and proofread and crosschecked.

-Kurt: I think that, almost universally, developers hear 3 to 4 months, and then they start thinking, “well, it's going to take the business plan writer 2 to 3 weeks and the securities attorney 3 or 4 weeks and the economist 2 to 3 weeks.
+Kurt: I think that, almost universally, developers hear 3 to 4 months, and they start thinking, “well, it's going to take the business plan writer 2 to 3 weeks and the securities attorney 3 or 4 weeks and the economist 2 to 3 weeks.
 If we can run them concurrently to some degree, we could speed this process up.”

 Do any of you (panelists) see situations where the push from the developer or the business owner ends up causing problems?
 Say documents that have to be changed later which effectively and significantly slows down the process?

 Phil: I would say so.
-When we're being pushed to produce things quickly, I always warn the client that we can start writing around certain missing pieces, but if some of those missing pieces or some of the previously written parts of the plan start changing, which often happens, then we have to go back through the business plan which actually takes a lot longer than just having written the business plan in a single go.
+When we're being pushed to produce things quickly, I always warn the client that we can start writing around certain missing pieces, but if some of those missing pieces or some of the previously written parts of the plan start changing, which often happens, then we have to go back through the business plan which actually takes a lot longer than just having written the business plan template in a single go.

 Some economists can work concurrently or will work concurrently with the business plan writer as long as they're certain the information in the inputs are finalized, which is usually only the case where you've got a very experienced developer.